circleci/circleci-docs/jekyll/_cci2/defining-multiple-jobs.md

 ## Defining Jobs

-You can define as many jobs as you wish in your config.
-You can also name your jobs as you like.
+`build` isn't the only job allowed in `config.yml`.
+You can define any number of jobs and name them whatever you'd like.

 ```
 version: 2